Skip to main content

 1. Create a merge session

-When you create a merge session, changes (delta actions) are determined by comparing the situation at the origin point in time with the current point in time (that is, when the merge session was started).
+When you create a merge session, changes (actions) are determined by comparing the situation at the origin point in time with the current point in time in the source and target branch. (that is, when the merge session was started).
 Data migration mappings are included in a merge, see Include data migration mappings during merge.

 To create a merge session: